2026 New Zealand general election

-The next New Zealand general election will be held after the current 54th New Zealand Parliament is dissolved or expires.
-The current Parliament was elected on Saturday, 14 October 2023.
-The last possible date for the election to be held is Saturday, 19 December 2026.

-Voters will elect 120 members to the House of Representatives under New Zealand's mixed-member proportional (MMP) voting system, a proportional representation system in which 71 members are elected from single-member electorates and 49 members are elected from closed party lists.
+The 2026 New Zealand general election is scheduled to be held on 7 November 2026.
+Voters will elect 120 members to the House of Representatives under New Zealand's mixed-member proportional (MMP) voting system, comprising 71 members elected from single-member electorates and 49 members elected from closed party lists to achieve proportionality.

-After the previous election, the centre-right National Party, led by Prime Minister Christopher Luxon, formed a coalition government with the ACT and New Zealand First parties.
-The main opponent to the National–ACT–NZ First government is the centre-left Labour Party, led by former Prime Minister Chris Hipkins.
-Other opposition parties include the left-wing Green Party and the indigenous rights-based Te Pāti Māori.
+After the previous election, the centre-right National Party, led by prime minister Christopher Luxon, formed a coalition government with the ACT and New Zealand First parties.
+The official Opposition to the government is the centre-left Labour Party, led by former prime minister Chris Hipkins.
+Other opposition parties are the left-wing Green Party and the indigenous rights-based Te Pāti Māori.

 Electoral system

 New Zealand uses the mixed-member proportional (MMP) voting system to elect the House of Representatives.
 Each voter gets two votes, one for a political party (the party vote) and one for a local candidate (the electorate vote).
 Political parties which meet the threshold (5% of the party vote or one electorate seat) receive seats in the House in proportion to the percentage of the party vote they receive.
 At this election, 71 of the 120 seats will be filled by the MPs elected from the electorates, with the winner in each electorate determined by the first past the post method (i.e. most votes wins).
 The remaining 49 seats will be filled by candidates from each party's closed party list.
 If a party wins more electorates than seats it is entitled to under the party vote, an overhang results; in this case, the House will add extra seats to cover the overhang.

 The political party or party bloc with the majority of the seats in the House forms the Government.
-Since the introduction of MMP in 1996, a party has only won an outright majority of seats once, when the Labour Party won 65 out of 120 seats in 2020.
-As a result, parties typically negotiate with other parties to form a coalition government or a minority government.
+Since the introduction of MMP in 1996, only once has a party won an outright majority of seats, when the Labour Party won 65 out of 120 seats in 2020.
+Usually, parties negotiate with each other to form a coalition government or a minority government.